unleashit/npm-library/packages/forgotPassword/readme.md

 }
 ```

 In this example, the userId and authorization token are taken from the url under the assumption the user arrived from a link sent via email or SMS.
+By default (can be customized or turned off with a `successMessage` prop), a success message will be shown to the user if the server returns a positive response with no errors.

 ### Custom Fields